martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 ```
 3.Move this code to be located at the bottom of the BODY section, just before the closing `</body>` line

 4.Commit your changes, wait for Azure to auto-deploy, then re-test with YSlow.
-Your score will move to 82/100.
+Your score will remain at 81/100 but you'll now pass the 'Put Javascript at bottom' test.

 ##Replace the Twitter icon with a font
 This one is not picked up by YSlow because we are only using one icon in this page, but most websites use a large number of small images for icons (twitter, add to cart, contact etc).